Resources for InstructorsNew

 Before the Semester Begins:

 - Make contact with the CWE to establish a working relationship with a staff member who can serve as a co-instructor for the leader training course.
-Review the curriculum for leader training, especially the pedagogy component.
+Work closely with your CETL co-instructor to develop a leader training curriculum that is appropriate to your course.
 Establish expectations and compensation for leaders prior to recruiting peer leaders.

 - About three to four weeks before the registration for the following semester, begin the recruiting and hiring process for peer-leaders with the help of one of the designated learning specialists.
 NOTE: Waiting too late in the semester to recruit leaders can substantially reduce the likelihood of securing the best talent for this group.
 These students are in high demand.